melboyce/sfv/gul_oki.md

 | f.hp | 10 | 28 | `----------###` | can be used instead of bazooka or c.hp |
 | sobat | 11 | 29 | `-----------##` | has interchangeability with f.hp |

+By understanding the fundamental properties of Guile's primary oki toolset, the player is able to make on-the-fly adjustments to compensate for meaty knock-downs.

+For example, knowing that an FK followed by `f.dash s.mp` is the limit for s.mp, if the fk connects *a little* late, the s.mp will whiff; b.hp is a good backup plan.
+Another example might be knowing that `f.mk b.hp` is a valid follow-up, but the preceeding hit was meaty or late in some way.
+One might switch the sobat out for s.hk to eat the extra frames.

 ---
 ## Crouching HK, 1st hit